wojtek555/angular2-logger/README.md

         Logger
     ]);

-Note: Class Names like Options and Level might be too common, if you get a conflict you can rename them like this:
+Class names like `Options` and `Level` might be too common, if you get a conflict you can rename them like this:

     import { Logger, Options as LoggerOptions, Level as LoggerLevel } from "angular2-logger/logger";